-This South Loop skyscraper subtly conceals one of the neighborhood's most cutting-edge concepts in a sleek package: 800 rental apartments nestled into a stacked set of cylindrical tubes with squared off edges, similar to the iconic design of the Sears Tower (now called the Willis Tower), with several different levels of amenities on offer and jaw-dropping views throughout the tower's 76 stories.
-Grant Park is at the doorstep, the Field Museum and Shedd Aquarium are a stone's throw away and the rest of downtown Chicago beckons from this world-class location in the South Loop.
-NEMA is a relative newcomer to the Chicago apartment and high-rise scene but it's quickly proving to be a keeper.
+NEMA is a newcomer to the Chicago apartment and high-rise scene, but it's quickly proving to be a keeper.
+This South Loop skyscraper subtly conceals one of the neighborhood's most cutting-edge concepts in a sleek package: 800 rental apartments nestled into a stacked set of cylindrical tubes with squared-off edges, similar to the iconic design of the Sears Tower (now called the Willis Tower), with several different levels of amenities on offer and jaw-dropping views throughout the tower's 76 stories.
+Grant Park is at the doorstep, the Field Museum and Shedd Aquarium are a stone's throw away, and the rest of downtown Chicago beckons from this world-class location in the South Loop.

 Wolf Point East